igkiou/cpp_dev/README.md

 igkiou's C++ Style Guide
 ============

-This guide documents the style conventions used in C/C++ repositories by @igkiou.

-of [this account](https://github.com/igkiou/). *Style* in this case refers to both source file formatting and coding and design practices.
+This guide documents the style conventions used in C/C++ repositories by [@igkiou](https://github.com/igkiou). *Style* in this case refers to both source file formatting and coding and design practices.

 The adopted style conventions are strongly influenced by the [Google C++ Style Guide](http://google-styleguide.googlecode.com/svn/trunk/cppguide.html) and the styling conventions of the [Mitsuba Physically-Based Renderer](http://www.mitsuba-renderer.org).
 With respect to the Google C++ Style Guide in particular, it is by default assumed that it applies, unless explicitly contradicted by a convention described below.
 For this reason, the emphasis of this (evolving) guide is on differences the Google C++ Style Guide.
 In addition to describing the adopted conventions, some effort has been put into also explaining the rationale behind their use.